-Table 3.1 Minimum Off-Street Parking Requirements Use Parking Spaces Dwelling Unit/ Single or Two-Family 1 per unit Dwelling Unit/ Accessory 1 per unit Dwelling Unit/ Multi-Family 1 per unit Home Occupation/Home-Based Business 2 per unit, and 1 per additional employee Bed & Breakfast 2 per unit, and 1 per guest room Lodging Facility (Inn, Motel, Boarding House) 1 per lodging unit, and 1 per employee on largest shift Office/Personal Service 1 per 300 sq. ft. of gross floor area Retail 1 per 300 sq. ft. of gross floor area Restaurant/Bar 1 per 3 seats, and one per employee on largest shift Public Assembly (Church, Theater, etc.) 1 per 4 seats Warehouse/Manufacturing/Industry 1 per 2 employees on the largest shift Other As determined under site plan or conditional use review institutional uses which will receive shipments in vehicles too large for a standard parking space.
+Table 3.1 Minimum Off-Street Parking Requirements Use Parking Spaces Dwelling Unit/ Single or Two Units-Family 1 per unit Dwelling Unit/ Accessory 1 per unit Dwelling Unit/ Multi-UnitsFamily 1 per unit Home Occupation/Home-Based Business 2 per unit, and 1 per additional employee Bed & Breakfast 2 per unit, and 1 per guest room Lodging Facility (Inn, Motel, Boarding House) 1 per lodging unit, and 1 per employee on largest shift Office/Personal Service 1 per 300 sq. ft. of gross floor area Retail 1 per 300 sq. ft. of gross floor area Restaurant/Bar 1 per 3 seats, and one per employee on largest shift Public Assembly (Church, Theater, etc.) 1 per 4 seats Warehouse/Manufacturing/Industry 1 per 2 employees on the largest shift Other As determined under site plan or conditional use review

+- (B) Loading and Service Areas.
+In all zoning districts other than the Central Business and Village Center Districts, off-street loading space shall be provided for commercial, industrial or institutional uses which will receive shipments in vehicles too large for a standard parking space.
 Space provided shall be specifically for off-street loading and shall be large enough to fully accommodate the maximum number of such vehicles expected to be on the premises at any one time.
 Service areas also may be required for development subject to site plan or conditional use review to accommodate emergency vehicles, waste collection and disposal areas, transit service, or other purposes as may be necessitated by the proposed use.
-All loading and service areas shall be clearly marked and located in such a manner that parked vehicles will not block or obstruct access or sight visibility at intersections.
+All loading and service areas shall be clearly marked and located in such a manner that parked vehicles will not block or obstruct access or sight visibility at intersections. - (C) Waivers.

-(B) Loading and Service Areas.
-In all zoning districts other than the Central Business District, off-street loading space shall be provided for commercial, industrial or

-- (C) Waivers.
 On-site parking, loading, and/or service area requirements may be reduced or waived by the Development Review Board under conditional use review based upon a determination under one or more of the following provisions that, due to circumstances unique to the development, the strict application of these standards is unnecessary: - (1) suitably landscaped vacant land is set aside and maintained as open space for future conversion to parking, loading or services area in the event that the amount of space initially permitted is deemed inadequate to meet demonstrated need; or - (2) shared use of parking, loading and/or service areas on the same or contiguous lots by two or more establishments is proposed; or - (3) adequate off-site public parking exists within reasonable walking distance of the establishment; - (4) sufficient off-site parking has been procured (e.g., through lease agreements) in a private or municipal parking lot; or - (5) the proposal is specifically for the development of elderly housing.